kaisaevi/VisualVoyage-ImageSearch/README.md

    nodemon server
    ```

-8. Create a new .env file in root of your project and add following with your own keys:
+8. Create a new .env file in root of your client map and add following with your own keys:
    ```bash
    VITE_AUTH0_DOMAIN=
    VITE_AUTH0_CLIENT_ID=